williambergmann/advanced-redux-actions-practice/README.md

   * Make sure there is no whitespace between Provider and App
   * Give Provider a prop “store” and the value of the store

 ### Containers
-  * We need to leave the components alone and create containers
+  * We are going to leave the logic for the components alone and create new containers.
+This helps make things easier to read and work with in the future.
   * In the container folder, create a container file for each component i.e. SpecialTextContainer.js
   * Import the appropriate component into the container file
   * This is where the connect function and the actions should be imported